 |okresy: Bratislava I – V

-Bratislava, the capital of Slovakia, is situated at an altitude of 140 m on the Danube, directly at the borders to Austria and Hungary and thus is the only capital city in the world that directly borders on two neighboring countries.
+Bratislava, the capital of Slovakia, is situated at an elevation of 140 m on the Danube, directly at the borders to Austria and Hungary and thus is the only capital city in the world that directly borders on two neighboring countries.
 The modern Slovak name, Bratislava, was officially introduced only in 1919.
 Before that, its Slovak name was Prešporok (Hungarian: Pozsony, German: Pressburg, Preßburg).
 The city is the country's largest city and has a population of about 425,200 (2005).

 The earliest traces of permanent settlements date from the Neolithic period.
 Between the 4th and 1st centuries BC the site was inhabited by Celtic people.
 Between the 1st and 5th centuries, the Roman border (Limes) went right through this place.
 Slavs and Avars arrived in the 6th century.
 From the end of the 8th century until 833 it belonged to the principality of Nitra, and from 833 until 907 it was part of Great Moravia.
 In 907 it became part of the kingdom of Hungary.
 From 1536 until 1784 it was the Hungarian capital, from 1542 until 1848 the seat of the Hungarian diet, and from 1563 until 1830 the coronation site for the kings of Hungary (the Habsburgs since 1526).